What is New in HTML5?

 The most interesting new HTML5 elements are:

-New form control attributes like number, date, time, calendar, and range.
+New attributes of form elements like number, date, time, calendar, and range.

 New graphic elements:

 New multimedia elements:

-In the chapter HTML5 Support, you will learn how to "teach" old browsers to handle HTML5 semantic.
+In the next chapter, HTML5 Support, you will learn how to "teach" older browsers to handle "unknown" (new) HTML elements.

 New HTML5 API's (Application Programming Interfaces)